Thomas-Joseph-Ryan/Federated-Learning-Task/README.md

 # Federated learning Task

+I have not uploaded the FLdata in the submission to reduce package size, please insert the directory FLdata from the assignment spec into the same directory of the program.

 In order to run the program, use the commands outlined in the spec.

 Ensure you start the server first, then the clients.